 How does it affect customers' bills?

 - Minnesota Power bills based on average power factor over the billing period.

 - The average power factor seen adjusts the demand charges for the customer.
 We only look at power factor on rates that bill demand which include General Service (including non-demand), Large Power, Municipal Pumping and Large Light and Power.
 Regarding VA - our system losses increase exponentially with proportional power factor.

-- Minnesota Power starts adjusting for power factor at an 85.
-Many other utilities are adjusting starting at a 90 or even a 95.
+- Minnesota Power starts adjusting for power factor at 90.

 - The amount of increased demand charge for low power factor is the difference between measured and billed KW.